rangle/ngCourse2/handout/features/typescript_features.md

 - Types
 - Interfaces
-- "Shapes"
+- Shapes
 - Decorators

 ## Types

-Many people do not realize it, but JavaScript _does_ in fact have types, they're just "Duck Typed", which roughly means that the developer does not have to think about them.
+Many people do not realize it, but JavaScript _does_ in fact have types, they're just "duck typed", which roughly means that the programmer does not have to think about them.
 JavaScript's types also exist in TypeScript:

 - `boolean` (true/false)
 - `number` integers, floats, `Infinity`, and `NaN`